nuxt-modules/color-mode/README.md

 - Sync between tabs 🔄
 - Supports IE9+ 👴

-ℹ️ This module is using a cookie to support server-side rendering, if your visitors are located in Europe, make sure to follow the [EU cookie directive](https://en.wikipedia.org/wiki/HTTP_cookie#EU_cookie_directive)
+ℹ️ &nbsp;This module is using a cookie to support server-side rendering, if your visitors are located in Europe, make sure to follow the [EU cookie directive](https://en.wikipedia.org/wiki/HTTP_cookie#EU_cookie_directive)

 ## Setup